The-Marcy-Lab-School-Assignments/swe-sr-8-1-kurasmagnolia/README.md

    The backend is the representative, who processes your request and heads into the back area of the post office.
 There, they access the P.O. boxes, which represent the database, where all the stored packages (data) live.
 The representative finds the right package based on your request, retrieves it from the database, and brings it back to the frontend—the lobby—where you receive your package.

    Each layer works together behind the scenes to fulfill your request quickly and smoothly, just like in an app.

+3. We separate concerns into different layers to stay organized and build systems more effectively.
+Each part—the frontend, backend, and database—has a clear role, making it easier to understand, maintain, and grow the application.
+Separation also allows flexibility and scalability as the app gets bigger.
+It helps with team collaboration too, making it easier for developers to understand the code, work independently, and avoid confusion when navigating different parts of the system.

+   If we tried to do everything in one layer, the code would quickly become messy and tangled—like spaghetti.
+It would be hard to read, debug, and update, since a small change could accidentally break other parts of the app.
+Without clear separation, the app would struggle to scale as it grows.
+Security would also suffer, since the frontend could directly access the database without any protection, making it easier for users to hack or steal sensitive information.